Proposals will be reviewed on a rolling basis.

 Questions?
 Contact manufacturingacademy@msu.edu

-The Apple Manufacturing Academy, in partnership with the Center for Teaching and Learning Innovation (CTLI), invites the MSU campus community to submit proposals for the 2025 Teaching Innovation Grant.
-This opportunity supports curriculum innovation focused on industry collaboration and professional learning.
-It also connects MSU faculty with Apple engineers to closely collaborate in advanced manufacturing ecosystems and economic growth.
+The Apple Manufacturing Academy (AMA), in partnership with the Center for Teaching and Learning Innovation (CTLI), invites the MSU campus community to submit proposals for the Teaching Innovation Grant.
+This opportunity supports curriculum innovation focused on industry collaboration and professional learning, designed specifically for manufacturing business owners looking to grow their expertise and operations.
+Across a two-day event, this grant connects MSU faculty with Apple engineers and manufacturing business owners to closely collaborate on advanced manufacturing ecosystems and economic growth.

 Grant Focus

 Proposed workshops should maximize participant engagement through applied, industry-relevant learning experiences.
-MSU faculty are encouraged to design and deliver hands-on, problem-solving learning experiences that reflect real-world challenges in advanced manufacturing.
-Proposals should emphasize innovation, collaboration, and practical application to ensure participants gain both conceptual understanding and skills directly transferable to modern manufacturing contexts.
-Applicants may propose new topics or adapt from the following:
+MSU faculty are encouraged to design and deliver hands-on, problem-solving learning experiences that reflect real-world challenges faced by manufacturing business owners in advanced manufacturing.
+Proposals should emphasize innovation, collaboration, and practical application to ensure manufacturing business owners gain both conceptual understanding and skills directly transferable to modernizing and growing their operations.
+Applicants may propose new topics or adapt from our Course Offerings.

 Grant Award Details

-Selected MSU faculty will receive a $6,000 grant award, transferred to an expendable restricted account within their academic unit.
-The award supports a semester-long engagement with the Apple Manufacturing Academy through an in-person workshop delivered in February, March, and April for the Spring 2026 at the Apple Manufacturing Academy's location in Detroit; followed by one-on-one consultations with Apple Manufacturing Academy participants after the workshop.
-The total award covers MSU faculty effort for in-person and online workshop development, consultation hours, and approved operational expenses (e.g., mileage, lodging, instructional materials).
+Selected MSU faculty will receive a grant award, transferred to an expendable restricted account within their academic unit.
+The award supports an ongoing engagement with the Apple Manufacturing Academy through two core deliverables: an in-person workshop delivered at the Apple Manufacturing Academy's location in Detroit, and a self-paced digital version of the workshop hosted on the Apple Manufacturing Academy D2L platform for long-term use and impact.
+The total award covers MSU faculty effort for in-person and online workshop development, and approved operational expenses (e.g., mileage, lodging, instructional materials).

 Expectations and Requirements

-• Participate in preparation calls with Apple Manufacturing Academy staff to align content with Apple Manufacturing Academy goals and participant needs.
+• Participate in preparation calls with Apple Manufacturing Academy staff to align content with Academy goals and the needs of manufacturing business owners.

 • Participate in the pre-award MSU faculty orientation session hosted by Apple Manufacturing Academy staff.

-• Develop a digital version of the workshop for the Apple Manufacturing D2L platform, ensuring long-term use and impact.
-The workshop will be self-paced and will be added to the current Apple Manufacturing Academy catalog with the other Apple-created courses.
+• Develop a digital version of the workshop for the Apple Manufacturing Academy D2L platform, ensuring long-term use and impact.
+The workshop will be self-paced and added to the current Apple Manufacturing Academy catalog alongside other Apple-created courses.

 • Collaborate with MSU–Apple teams to share teaching resources across departments.